Honeybeei/42-linear-regression/README.md

 ### ⚙️ Optimization at the beginning

 Usually, the initial weights(thetas) are set to zero.
 Also the project document says that the initial weights should be set to zero.
 It will take a long time to converge if the initial weights are set to zero.
 So, I added a feature that initializes the weights by using the first and the last data points.
 By just drawing a line between the first and the last data points, we can get the initial weights.
 This will speed up the convergence process.

+### 🦾 Theta0 Acceleration

+While updating the parameters, the theta0 will be updated by `CoreConstants.THETA0_ACCELERATION_FACTOR` times the gradient of the cost function.
+This will speed up the convergence process.
+Also it turns out that this reduces the final cost value.